-Carbohydrates provides energy to cells in the body.
+Carbohydrates provide energy to cells in the body.
 Protein is the major functional and structural component of all the cells of the body.
-Fats and oils are the highest energy sources contain fatty acids which is essential for health which is not produced by the human body.
+Fats and oils are the highest energy sources that contain fatty acids which is essential for health and are not produced by the human body.

 To detect the presence of carbohydrates, fats and proteins in the given food stuffs.

 The presence of carbohydrates, fats and proteins in any food stuff is detected by performing the tests for proteins, fats and carbohydrates with the extract of the foodstuff.
 The advantage is these tests do not interfere with each other.

 - Molisch’s test – Given sample food + Molisch’s reagent → Purple or violet ring confirms the presence of carbohydrate.

 - Fehling’s test – Given sample food + Fehling’s reagent → Red precipitate confirms the presence of carbohydrates

 - Benedict’s test – Given sample food + Benedict’s reagent → Red precipitate confirms the presence of carbohydrates.